Tonsil stones: Pathophysiology

 Low-power microscope magnification of a cross-section through one of the tonsillar crypts (running diagonally) as it opens onto the surface of the throat (at the top).
 Stratified epithelium (e) covers the throat's surface and continues as a lining of the crypt.
 Beneath the surface are numerous nodules (f) of lymphoid tissue.
 Many lymph cells (dark-colored region) pass from the nodules toward the surface and will eventually mix with the saliva as salivary corpuscles (s).

-The mechanism by which these calculi form is subject to debate, though they appear to result from the accumulation of material retained within the crypts, along with the growth of bacteria and fungi—sometimes in association with persistent chronic purulent tonsillitis.
+The mechanism by which these calculi form is subject to debate.
+However, they appear to result from the accumulation of material retained within the crypts, along with the growth of bacteria and fungi—sometimes in association with persistent chronic purulent tonsillitis.

 In 2009, an association between biofilms and tonsilloliths was shown.
-Central to the biofilm concept is the assumption that bacteria form a three dimensional structure, dormant bacteria being in the center to serve as a constant nidus of infection.
+Central to the biofilm concept is the assumption that bacteria form a three-dimensional structure, with dormant bacteria in the center to serve as a constant nidus (breeding ground) of infection.
 This impermeable structure renders the biofilm immune to antibiotic treatment.
-By use of confocal microscopy and microelectrodes, biofilms similar to dental biofilms were shown to be present in the tonsillolith, with oxygen respiration at the outer layer of tonsillolith, denitrification toward the middle layer, and acidification toward the core.
+By use of confocal microscopy and microelectrodes, biofilms similar to dental biofilms were shown to be present in the tonsillolith, with oxygen respiration at the outer layer of the tonsillolith, denitrification toward the middle layer, and acidification toward the core.